On the independence number of de Bruijn graphs: Data and verification for k=11,13,17

-For a fixed prime length $k\in\{11,13\}$, the certificate is a plain-text file with: \begin{itemize} \item a one-line header specifying $k$, the target cardinality, the mandatory included vertex $0^k$, and the mandatory excluded vertex $1^k$; \item one entry \texttt{representative:phase} for each non-trivial rotation orbit, where the representative is the lexicographically least binary word in the orbit and the phase is an integer in $\{0,\dots,k-1\}$; \item four such entries per line, purely for compactness of presentation. \end{itemize} Given such a certificate, the selected vertices on the orbit of a representative $x$ are the rotations
+For a fixed prime length $k\in\{11,13,17\}$, the certificate is a plain-text file with: \begin{itemize} \item a one-line header specifying $k$, the target cardinality, the mandatory included vertex $0^k$, and the mandatory excluded vertex $1^k$; \item one decimal marker for each non-trivial rotation orbit; the marker $n$ denotes the length-$k$ binary word with standard base-$2$ value $n$; \item ten decimal markers per line, purely for compactness of presentation. \end{itemize}